-Magical Tips for IAS Preparation : UPSC civil services exam is one of the toughest exams for which lakhs of aspirants do hard work for months or years.
-Some of them are able to clear it their first attempt while some need more time than that
+Magical Tips on IAS Preparation : UPSC civil services exam is one of the toughest exams for which lakhs of aspirants do hard work for months or years.
+Some of them are able to clear it their first attempt while some need more time than that.

 IAS preparation requires dedicated hard work with discipline on part of the candidates.
 Everything can be taught about this exam except this part.
 Moreover, it is the perseverance that helps students sail from beginning to end.
 Here, we will discuss the Magical Tips for IAS Preparation in detail.

 IAS Preparation Strategies

 There are two types of UPSC aspirants, first are those that have started their preparation recently and the second – who have attempted the exam once earlier.
 To put it simply, those who have attempted the exam earlier are well acquainted with the pattern of the exam.
 On the contrary, beginners need to understand the pattern of the exam first.
 Let’s dive into IAS Preparation tips for the beginners which will help the newcomers to ace the exam.

 Study the exam before studying for the exam